anotherbuginthecode/nestjs-clean-architecture-journey/README.md

 ## Branches Overview

-This repository demonstrates three architectural approaches for building a simple REST API using NestJS with PostgreSQL and Drizzle ORM:
+This repository demonstrates different architectural approaches for building a simple REST API using NestJS with PostgreSQL and Drizzle ORM:

 ### 1. `basic-rest-api`